 Several students ask me about the equipment I use.
 I believe equipment is a highly personal choice based on your physiology, experience, and performance needs – so the items on the list below are not necessarily recommendations, but simply an answer to the question, “What equipment do you play?”

 S.E.
-Shires Custom Trombones – I currently play custom horns created by the S.E.
-Shires Company.
-I use two different tenor trombones on a regular basis:
+Shires Custom Trombones – I currently play 2 of their custom horns on a regular basis:

 A .547″ bore horn, which I use for most orchestral and chamber music:

 - TB47 slide

 A .508″ bore horn, which is primarily used in commercial, jazz, and crossover settings, but it also works well in certain, lighter orchestral music:

 - T08 slide